github-education-resources/teacher-toolbox/admin/workshop-templates.md

 We're pleased to offer sample workshop templates you can use in order to lead workshops on using GitHub.

-## GitHub First Week Workshop Template
+## Workshop: Your First Week on GitHub

 <details><summary>